BetonQuest/BetonQuest/docs/API/ConfigPatcher.md

 ---
 icon: material/note-edit
 ---

+## Usage
 The config patcher automatically updates BetonQuest's main plugin config or those of BetonQuest's addons.
 This is needed when changes are made to the existing config format.
+This patcher only works on configuration files!
+It's not used for files that contain quests.

 ## The Patch File
-The Patcher uses a patch file to update the corresponding config.
-Whenever a resource file is loaded using BetonQuest's `ConfigurationFile` class, a "_filename.patch.yml"_ file is searched in the same directory as the resource file.
+Whenever a resource file is loaded using BetonQuest's `ConfigurationFile` API, a "_resourceFilename.patch.yml"_ file is searched in the same directory the resource file is located.
 It contains the configuration for all patches that need to be applied.

-Different types of changes are called "transformations" and are applied by "transformers".
-You can configure transformers in a patch file.
-The patch file contains a list of config versions that each have a number of transformer settings.
+Each patch contains configurations for "transformers" that apply changes to the resource file before it's loaded.
+Let's take a look at an example:

 ``` YAML title="config.patch.yml"
 2.0.0.1: #(1)!